lmaonator/mangadlmao/README.md

 a `ComicInfo.xml` for [Komga] and it will also download any updated chapters to get the latest versions with fixes.

+File modified times are used to track which chapters have already been downloaded.

+Note: The API for Semantic Versioning purposes is considered the configuration file and cli options.
+Every python module contained in this package is internal and subject to breaking changes at any time.

 ## Installation

 Install using [pip]: